OneMadGypsy/upy-motion/README.md

 <br />

 **.print_angles()**
->Prints the roll and pitch angles with a kalman filter automatically applied
+>Prints the roll and pitch angles with any flagged filters automatically applied

 <br />